About Ijeruka

 we attend to both.

-The voices I bring to the village
+The voices we bring to the village

 Amahra Spence